mohit2708/PHP/InterviewQuestions.md

 ### Ques.
 What is the PHP?
+__Ans.__
-__Ans.__ PHP is an open source server side scripting language used to develop dynamic websites .
+* PHP is an open source server side scripting language used to develop dynamic websites .
 PHP  stands for Hypertext Preprocessor , also stood for Personal Home Page.
 It was created by Rasmus lerdorf in 1995 .
 It is free software released under the PHP license .
+* PHP is an acronym for "PHP: Hypertext Pre-processor" And Old name of PHP personal home page.
+* Rasmus Lerdorf is known as the father of PHP.
+1994
+* PHP is a server side scripting language/s/w/tool commonly used for web applications.
+And PHP has many framework and CMS for creating a website.
+* PHP is a widely-used, open source scripting language.
+And server side scripting language.
+* PHP it is used to manage dynamic content, databases, session tracking, even build entire e-commerce sites.

 **[⬆ Back to Top](#table-of-contents)**